 Jealousy makes us paranoid that our friends and partners will abandon us, disturbing our relationships and causing us to completely lose peace of mind.
 The more jealous and possessive we are, the more we drive others away.
 Realizing that we all have the capacity to love an enormous number of people and things helps us to overcome jealousy.
-Having love for others does not diminish either our partner’s love for us or ours for them; in fact, it enriches it.
+Having love for our friends, professions, sport and so on does not diminish either our partner’s love for us or ours for them; in fact, it enriches it.

 Jealousy vs Envy